ohmyzsh/ohmyzsh/INSTALL.md

 Either of the above methods is suitable for a single-user installation, which requires no special privileges.
-If, however, you desire to install zsh-syntax-highlighting system-wide, you may do so by running `make install` and directing your users to add
+If, however, you desire to install zsh-syntax-highlighting system-wide, you may do so by running

-  `source /usr/local/share/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh`
+    make install

+and directing your users to add

+    source /usr/local/share/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh

-in their `.zshrc`s.
+to their `.zshrc`s.